braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/customization/custom_styling.md

 ## Disabling Dark Mode

-To prevent the Content Card UI from adopting Dark Mode styling when the user device has Dark Mode enabled, set the `ABKContentCardsTableViewController.enableDarkTheme` property.
+To prevent the Content Card UI from adopting dark theme styling when the user device has Dark Mode enabled, set the `ABKContentCardsTableViewController.enableDarkTheme` property.
 You can access the `enableDarkTheme` property directly on an `ABKContentCardsTableViewController` instance or via the `ABKContentCardsViewController.contentCardsViewController` property to best suit your own UI.

 {% tabs %}
 {% tab OBJECTIVE-C %}